Lower bounds for the circuit size of partially homogeneous polynomials: Introduction

 \section{Introduction}

 Let $\F$ be a field.
 Recall that the permanent $Per_n (\F)\in \F[x_{ij}|\, 1\le i, j\le n]$ is defined by

-Finding non-trivial lower bounds for the circuit size or formula size of the permanent $Per_n$ is a challenging problem in algebraic computational complexity theory, especially in understanding the $VP$ versus $VNP$ problem \cite{BCS1997}, \cite{Gathen1987}, \cite{Valiant1982}, \cite{SY2010}.
-It has been pointed out by Mulmuley-Sohoni \cite{M-S2001} that a proof of $VP\not = VNP$ which is based on a generic property of $poly(n)$-definable polynomials will likely fall in the trap of the ``natural proof".
-On the other hand, proving that a sequence of polynomials of large circuit size (resp. formula size) is $poly(n)$-definable seems to be equally hard as proving a non-trivial lower bound for the circuit size (resp. the formula size) of the permanent, since the permanent is $VNP$-complete.
+Finding non-trivial lower bounds for the circuit size or formula size of the permanent $Per_n$ is a challenging problem in algebraic computational complexity theory, especially in the $VP$ versus $VNP$ problem \cite{BCS1997}, \cite{Gathen1987}, \cite{Valiant1982}, \cite{SY2010}.
+It has been pointed out by Mulmuley-Sohoni \cite{M-S2001} that a proof of $VP\not = VNP$ which is based on a generic property of $poly(n)$-definable polynomials will likely fall in the trap of the ``natural proof" \cite{RD1997}.
 Up to now, there is no known tool for obtaining a non-trivial lower bound for the circuit size of the permanent.
-The only known tool for obtaining a non-trivial lower bound for the formula size of the permanent exploits the Valiant theorem on the relation between the formula size and the determinantal complexity of the permanent \cite{Valiant1979}, \cite{M-R2004}, \cite{M-S2001}.
+The only known non-trivial lower bound for the formula size of the permanent is due to Kalorkoti \cite{Kalorkoti}, which says that over any field, the formula size of $Per_n(\F)$ is at least $\Om(n^3)$.
+(Kalorkoti proved the same lower bound for the formula size of the determinant, and Pavel Hrube\v s told me that Kalorkoti's proof works also for the formula size of the permanent.)
+Another tool for obtaining a non-trivial lower bound for the formula size of the permanent exploits the Valiant theorem on the relation between the formula size and the determinantal complexity of the permanent \cite{Valiant1979}, \cite{M-R2004}, \cite{M-S2001}.
 The determinantal complexity $c_{det}$, though better understood than the formula size, is still very complicated.
 The best lower bound $c_{det}(Per_n)\ge (n^2/2)$ has been obtained by Mignon and Ressayer \cite{M-R2004}.
 To get the quadratic estimate, Mignon and Ressayer compared the second fundamental form of the hyper-surface $\{ \det_m (x) = 0\}$ with that of $\{ Per_n(x) = 0\}$.
 Mulmuley and Sohoni suggested to use representation theory to obtain lower bounds for $c_{det}(Per_n)$ \cite{M-S2001}.
+We also like to mention the recent paper \cite{FLMS2013} on reduction to circuits of depth 4.

 In \cite{Raz2009} Raz introduced new exciting ideas to the study of lower bounds for the circuit size of multivariate polynomials.
 He proposed a method of elusive functions to construct polynomials of large circuit size.
 Namely from an $(s,r)$-elusive polynomial mapping $f:\F^n \to \F^m$, for certain values of $(s,r,n,m)$, he obtained a multivariate polynomial $\tilde f\in \F[x_1, \cdots, x_{3n}]$, whose degree linearly depends on $r$, such that the circuit size $L(\tilde f)$ of $\tilde f$ is bounded from below by a function of $r$ and $s$.
 In \cite{Le2010} we developed further Raz's ideas, showing the effectiveness of his method for fields $\F = \R$ or $\F = \C$.